riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_preshifted_arithmetic.rst

 6-bytes of instructions.
 These sequences are very common when compiling softfloat with GCC.

-The proposal is to allocate additional instructions in the OP-IMM-32 encoding group, which is reserved for 32-bit operations in RV64 configurations but
-“can also be used for standard and non-standard extensions to RV32 only”.
-These additional instructions specify a shift type and immediate operand which allows one source register to be shifted prior to performing the operation.
+The proposal is to define instructions which specify a shift type and immediate operand which allows one source register to be shifted prior to performing the operation.

 The shift types are: